alexbelgium/hassio-addons/joal/README.md

 ## Configuration

+Joal configuration :
-**Check the log : all informations are there tailored for your system **
+Check the log : all informations are there tailored for your system.
 1. Via ingress (accessible from within the app)
 2. From the local network, by accessing directly accessing the url ("joal" must be replaced by whatever your "ui_path" is set to in the addon options): `http://homeassistant.local:8081/joal/ui`